MicrosoftDocs/query-docs/query-languages/m/expressions-values-and-let-expression.md

 |{123, true, "A"}{0}|Get the value of the first item in a List.
 This expression returns the value 123.|
 |{<br />&nbsp;&nbsp;&nbsp;&nbsp;{1, 2, 3},<br />&nbsp;&nbsp;&nbsp;&nbsp;{4, 5, 6}<br />}{0}{1}|Get the value of the second item from the first List element.
 This expression returns the value 2.|

-### <a name="record"></a>Record
+### Record

-A **Record** is a set of fields.
-A **field** is a name/value pair where the name is a text value that is unique within the field’s record.
-The syntax for record values allows the names to be written without quotes, a form also referred to as **identifiers**.
+A *Record* is a set of fields.
+A *field* is a name/value pair where the name is a text value that is unique within the field's record.
+The syntax for record values allows the names to be written without quotes, a form also referred to as *identifiers*.
 An identifier can take the following two forms:

 - identifier_name such as OrderID.